 Mapping of Uzbekistan and the Silk Road

 Bukhara's ancient history was closely intertwined with the growth of the Silk Roads through Central Asia.
 Indeed, a settlement on the site of Bukhara has been discovered dating from as early as the 2nd millennium BC and the city grew up nourished by the merchants that arrived from Persia, India, China, and Russia, as well as those traveling east from the Caspian Sea and beyond.
-Its geographical situation, on the edge of the deserts but also close to Uzbekistan’s most prosperous agricultural region, meant that Bukhara was a popular and important resting point in developing these routes.
+Its geographical situation, on the edge of the deserts but also close to Uzbekistan’s most prosperous agricultural region, meant that Bukhara was a popular and essential resting point in developing these routes.

 Following the Arab conquest of the city in 709 AD, Bukhara also became a major cultural and religious center.
 It was chosen by the Emir Ismail ibn Amad to be the capital city of the independent Samanid kingdom in 892.

-However, in the 16th century, Bukhara peaked its prosperity and renown as a cultural, trading, and religious center on the Silk Roads.
 Conquered in the late 15th century by Khan Sheibani, a nomadic Uzbek tribal leader, the city became the capital of the Khanate of Bukhara under the Sheibanid dynasty.

 As Sheibanid rule expanded and was consolidated over large areas of Central Asia, Bukhara was the first to benefit from this prosperity, and the majority of the most celebrated and striking monuments that distinguish the city today date from this period.
 Many of these reflect Bukhara's status as a spiritual, cultural, and economic center, such as the remarkable Poi-Kalyan complex, consisting of the Kalyan mosque, minaret, and the Mir-i Arab madrassah.